dokar3/anav/README.md

 }
 ```

-Then, remove hardcode strings from your navigation code:
+Then, you can remove hardcode strings from your navigation code:

 ```kotlin
 Intent(Intent.ACTION_VIEW).let {